Willson Contreras Player Props: Cardinals vs. Reds

-Willson Contreras -- .150 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Graham Ashcraft on the hill, on May 23 at 6:40 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.122 batting average in his past 10 games), take on starting pitcher Ben Lively and the Cincinnati Reds at Great American Ball Park, Wednesday at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Reds.

 Willson Contreras Game Info & Props vs. the Reds